jrbarclay37/LaughGen-AI/README.md

 ## Overview

-In this repository, I will be fine-tuning Llama2 13B on top comments from submissions on the subreddit, r/funny.
+In this repository, I will be fine-tuning Llama 2 13B on top comments from submissions on the subreddit, r/funny.

 ## Data Enrichment and Preparation Pipeline
 This is the most crucial part of the project and makes up for the bulk of the effort.
 In order to procure a high quality dataset that results in a good fine-tuned model the following steps are taken: